forest-fire/firemodel/docs/schemas.md

     b. hasMany (aka, 1:M)
 3. Computed Properties

-In the coming sections we'll cover each of these but before we do let's quickly touch on the subclass **BaseSchema** that all schema's are expected to inherit from.
+In the coming sections we'll cover each of these but before we do let's quickly touch on the subclass **Model** that all schema's are expected to inherit from.

-### `BaseSchema` Definition
+### `Model` Definition

-All schema's should derive off of the "BaseSchema" class which provides the following properties to all schemas:
+All schema's should derive off of the "Model" class which provides the following properties to all schemas:

   - `id` - a string property to point to the specific "key" in the database; often this will be a Firebase pushkey but it can be any string based key
       > note: all firebase paths are strings so we aren't in any way limiting ourselves by imposing the "string" type
   - `lastUpdated` - a date representing the last change to a given record
   - `createdDate` - a date representing when a given record was first created

-In addition to these properties, the BaseSchema also adds a `META` property to the class which is where all meta-information added with the `schema` decorator will be stored.
+In addition to these properties, the Model also adds a `META` property to the class which is where all meta-information added with the `schema` decorator will be stored.
 ## Properties {#properties}

 A property doesn't need a lot of clarification ... it is just a defined part of the data structure -- which unlike a _relationship_ -- is encapsulated wholely inline to the schema.